 However, my grandchildren don’t really care for the vegetal character of

 green tea, so the mildness of the Teavana version suits them much better.
 They also stick with the paler colored icings because they contain the least amounts of tea!
 BTW, I’ve

 heard that the taste of some low-end brands of green tea can be “off,”so bargain hunters beware when you shop.

 bleeding or fading together as the decorated cookies stand.
 Many discount department stores stock the Wilton brand of meringue powder with cake decorating supplies.
 Supermarkets and nutrition stores sometimes carry

-product or another brand of pure dried egg whites in their baking aisle.
+a brand of pure dried egg whites in their baking aisle.

 The almond or vanilla extract is entirely optional, though I think it adds a pleasant accent note to the green tea.
 Also, use either water or frozen (thawed) orange juice concentrate, as desired; the orange juice will produce a slightly more yellow-green shade.

 Tip: The same recipe can be used to create a white icing; simply omit the green tea and vanilla (almond extract is colorless so can be used).Tip: If you create a shade of green tea that you decide should have a more intense color, thoroughly dissolve the extra green tea powder in a little warm water, then stir it into the bowl of icing.